Financing your degree

 For UK, and possibly EU students, loans are available with repayment delayed to after qualifying.
 For the MRes the standard postgraduate loan scheme (£10,609 in 2018) can be used.

-Doctoral student loans are being introduced in the UK in 2018.
-These loans will only be available to new students starting their PhD in the 2018/19 academic year.
-You may be able to borrow u to £25,000 to help pay university fees, living costs and other expenses.
+Doctoral student loans were introduced in the UK in 2018.
+These loans are available to new students starting their PhD in the 2019/20 academic year.
+You may be able to borrow a loan to help pay university fees, living costs and other expenses.
 You can also check your personal eligibility on the Government website.

 Visit Find a PhD for a comprehensive list of frequently asked questions.